 “CCMO customers quote ROI at between two and six months, which is far quicker than more costly tools that also cover compliance, orchestration, and other solutions.”

-The report evaluated several vendors and classed Microsoft Azure as Strong Performers in the space, and its many helpful monitoring services is something Xello's team of Azure cloud experts can help you leverage to its fullest.
+The report evaluated several vendors and classed Microsoft Azure and AWS as Strong Performers in the space.

 Manually performing cost analysis or handling multi-cloud governance often lacks greater control over cost inefficiencies or budget allocation and takes up valuable time.
-However, with the right CCMO system in place, you can focus your efforts in other important parts of overall cost management.
+However, with the right CCMO system in place, often in-built in public cloud platforms, you can focus your efforts in other important parts of overall cost management.

 Optimising cloud spend: Key takeaways